apache/cloudstack-documentation/source/adminguide/storage.rst

 |volume-from-snap.PNG|

-When creating a new volume from an existing DATA volume snapshot, Disk offering associated with the snapshots (inherited from the original volume), is assigned to the new volume.
+When creating a new volume from an existing DATA volume snapshot, Disk offering associated with the snapshots (inherited from the original volume) is assigned to the new volume.

 Using Local Storage for Data Volumes